Mageshwaran18/Linux/03-user-management/README.md

   ```bash
   passwd -l username
   ```
+  passwd -l <username> locks the user account — it doesn't change the password but disables login by putting a ! in front of the password hash.

+User is blocked from logging in, but files and settings stay safe.
 - **Unlock a user account**
   ```bash
   passwd -u username
   ```
+  passwd -u <username> unlocks the user account that was locked with -l.

+It removes the ! from the password hash, allowing the user to log in again.

 ## Modifying Users
 Modify an existing user with `usermod`: